yarisvt/tyk-docs/tyk-docs/content/analytics-and-reporting/log-browser.md

 ### On-Premises Installations Option

-On an On-Premises installation, if you have request and response logging enabled, then you can also view the request payload and the response if it is available.
+In an On-Premises installation, if you have request and response logging enabled, then you can also view the request payload and the response if it is available.
 To enable request and response logging, set both `enable_analytics` and `enable_detailed_recording` to `true` in your `tyk.conf` file.
 You then need to restart your Tyk Gateway(s).